The Best Ready-to-Drink Cocktails in 2023

 > For more information, visit the Mixed Up Cocktail Company official website.

 Origin: Eugene, OR, U.S.A.

 Price: $14 for 355 ml (12 oz.)
 4-pack

 The Eugene, Oregon-based Ninkasi Brewing Company has branched out from beer making, as Ninkasi Founding Brewer Jamie Floyd has partnered with his longtime friend, renowned mixologist Jeffrey Morgenthaler, to launch a canned cocktail line.
-Taking a mixed cocktail approach, Morgenthaler experimented with blending real spirits and simple ingredients until he found just the right mix to create three drinks using gin, bourbon and mezcal:
+Taking a mixed cocktail approach, Morgenthaler experimented with blending real spirits and simple ingredients until he found just the right mix.
+A few of the flavors include:

 – the Gin Rickey, an 8.6% ABV gin cocktail with cooling mint and a splash of lime;